 A person died at home after presenting symptoms of haemorrhagic fever.
 Family members of that person developed the same symptoms and also died.
 A joint Ministry of Health/World Health Organization (WHO) investigation on site found six more suspect cases, of which four tested positive.
 This result led to the declaration of the outbreak.

-The national laboratory (INRB) confirmed on 7 August that the current outbreak is of the Zaire Ebola virus, the most deadly strain and the same one that affected West Africa during the 2014-2016 outbreak.
-Zaire Ebola was also the virus found in the outbreak in Equateur province, in western DRC earlier in 2018, although a different strain than is affecting the current outbreak.
+The national laboratory (INRB) confirmed on 7 August 2018 that the current outbreak is of the Zaire Ebola virus, the most deadly strain and the same one that affected West Africa during the 2014-2016 outbreak.
+Zaire Ebola was also the virus found in the outbreak in Equateur province, in western DRC earlier in 2018, although a different strain than the one affecting the current outbreak.

-Located in northeastern DRC, the North Kivu province is a densely populated area with approximately 7 million people, of whom more than 1 million are in Goma, and about 800,000 in Butembo.
+Located in northeastern DRC, North Kivu province is a densely-populated area with approximately 7 million people, of whom more than 1 million are in Goma, the capital, and about 800,000 in Butembo.
 Despite the rough topography and the bad roads in the region, the population is very mobile.

 North Kivu shares a border with Uganda to the east (Beni and Butembo are approximately 100 kilometres from the border).
 This area sees a lot of trade, but also trafficking, including ‘illegal’ crossings.
 Some communities live on both sides of the border, meaning that it is quite common for people to cross the border to visit relatives or trade goods at the market on the other side.